rackerlabs/support-how-to/content/cloud-servers/logging-in-with-an-ssh-private-key-on-linuxmac.md

 To complete this process, you need the following software applications:

- - SSH client software that is installed on your Linux or MacOS X operating system by default.
+ - SSH client software that is installed on your Linux or macOS operating system by default.
  - Your favorite text editor.
 This example uses the **vim** text editor.
  - Your private key.
-For more information about generating a key on Linux or MacOS X, see [Connect to a server by using SSH on Linux or Mac OS X](https://support.rackspace.com/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os/).
+For more information about generating a key on Linux or macOS, see [Connect to a server by using SSH on Linux or Mac OS X](https://support.rackspace.com/how-to/connecting-to-a-server-using-ssh-on-linux-or-mac-os/).

 ### Log in with a private key